amplab/training/ampcamp/genome-analysis-with-adam.md

 skip-chapter-toc: true
 ---

-First, download ADAM's artifacts from [this link](http://goo.gl/JADQjN) to your `usb` directory and unzip it.
+First, download ADAM's artifacts from [this link](https://s3.amazonaws.com/bdgenomics-test/adam.zip) to your `usb` directory and unzip it. *NOTE:* ADAM is not designed for Windows and requires the `bash` shell to be installed.
+We don't recommend trying ADAM on Windows unless you're feeling very adventurous.
 To run ADAM, you'll need to set the path to your Spark installation:

 <div class="codetabs">
 <pre class="prettyprint lang-bsh">